def4ce/wouter.sh/content/posts/professional/git-ignore-from-cli.md

 If you want to create the `.gitignore` file you need to redirect the `git ignore` command.

-Taking the previous example, if you run command again but add redirection like this: `git ignore python,visualstudiocode,osx > .gitgnore`, cwyou will create a new .gitignore file.
-If you want to append to an existing file makes sure you change the single `>` to `>>`.
+Taking the previous example, if you run command again but add redirection like this: `git ignore python,visualstudiocode,osx > .gitgnore`, you will create a new .gitignore file.
+If you want to append to an existing file make sure you change the single `>` to `>>`.